-Size: Transcript 125 p.
+Size: 125 Pages, Transcript

 Summary: An interview of Richard Lippold conducted 1971 Dec.
 1, by Paul Cummings, for the Archives of American Art.
 Lippold speaks of his family background and early life in Milwaukee; his early interests in art and music; early teachers; the impact of the Chicago World's Fair; studying industrial design at the Chicago Art Institute; designing machinery for an engineering firm; his travels in Mexico, Germany, and France; teaching at various institutions; his early sculptures; the development of his stylle; materials he uses; architectural commissions.
 He recalls Emiel Zettler, William R. Valentiner, John Cage, Jean Arp, Josef Albers, Ray Johnson, and Naum Gabo.